Varuni387/ENCYRPTIX/README.md

       - *Mark Task as Completed*: Allow users to mark tasks as completed
       - *Remove Task*: Provide an option to remove tasks from list

+5) **Image Processing Tool**

+    A tool that allows users to perform various image processing operations like resizing, cropping, and filtering.

+      - *Load Image*: Allow users to load an image
+      - *Display Image*: Display the loaded image in the application.
+      - *Image Filters*: Implement basic image filters like grayscale, blur, and sharpen.
+      - *Color Adjustment*: Allow users to adjust image colors, brightness, and contrast.
+      - *Crop and Resize*: Provide options to crop and resize the image.
+      - *Image Saving*: Enable users to save the processed image.
+      - *User Interface*: Design a user-friendly interface for easy interaction

 ###### Copyright (c) 2024 Varuni Desai